by Mike Edwards

-Poverty a word in constant use, meaning so much but used in a way to describe just one aspect of the issue.
+What is Poverty?
+Poverty a word in constant use, yet meaning so much but used in to describe just one aspect of the issue.

-For a majority of people, poverty is the absence of money, yet this is but one part of a complex and far reaching social problem.
+For a majority of people, poverty is the absense of money, yet this is but one part of a complex and far reaching social problem.

-Housing poverty is very a growing concern, not just home repossession, but the growing numbers of those who cannot afford private rented accommodation, or the families crammed into substandard and cramped conditions.
+Housing poverty is very a growing concern, not just home reposession, but the growing numbers of those who cannot afford private rented accomodation, or the families crammed into substandard and cramped conditions.

-Heating poverty, now facing many, not just the unemployed, but the working poor, the elderly who again this year may skip meals, just to have heat, the parents who sit in coats, only lighting the fire when the children are home.
+Heating poverty, now facing many, not just the unemployed, but the working poor, the elderly who again this year may skip meals to have heat!, the parents who sit in coats, only lighting the fire when the children are home.

 Clothing poverty of children going to school in inadequate coats or shoes, the elderly sitting in coats and blankets.